Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.5.3 =
+* Traverse comic chapters with the previous/next buttons (option) in navigation tab.
+* Added filter by columns on the comic - (all) comics page.

 = 1.5.2 =
-Welcome back flash comics.
+* Welcome back flash comics.

 = 1.5.1 =
-Fixed a bunch of extra /slashes that were after plugin_path and plugin_url - thanks Eric Merced
+* Fixed a bunch of extra /slashes that were after plugin_path and plugin_url - thanks Eric Merced

 = 1.5 =
 * Buy Print/Original shortcode & buttons with IPN to Paypal